prravda/data-structure/chapter_05_queue_and_dequeue/circular_queue/circular_queue.md

         return self.__front == (self.__rear + 1) % self.__limit

     def enqueue(self, element):
-        # check whether the queue is full or not
+        # check whether the circular_queue is full or not
         if self.is_full():
             raise OverFlowException()